Integralist/integralist.co.uk/content/posts/algorithmic-complexity-in-python.md

 The reason for selecting Big O over other notations is that it's the most relevant for performance analysis, as it helps us to understand the worst case behaviour.

+> [!NOTE]
-> Note: a fantastic 'quick' reference for Big O notation is [bigocheatsheet.com](http://bigocheatsheet.com/), but also Python [documents the time complexity](https://wiki.python.org/moin/TimeComplexity) associated with its various builtin functions (which is super useful).
+> a fantastic 'quick' reference for Big O notation is [bigocheatsheet.com](http://bigocheatsheet.com/), but also Python [documents the time complexity](https://wiki.python.org/moin/TimeComplexity) associated with its various builtin functions (which is super useful).

 ## Measuring Algorithmic Performance